MartinDavis3/Hiking-Club-Trip-List/Readme.md

 ## Login

 To be able to see the trip list, you must log in on the Login page.
 A series of 16 users is included in the demonstration data set.
-These have username and password combinations of simply: user1, pass1; user2, pass2 etc. Once you are logged in you will see the member name in place of Log In.
+These have username and password combinations of simply: user1, pass1; user2, pass2 etc. The list of names (you may find a few famous ones hidden in there!) is: 1.
+Alice Jones, 2.
+Bob Smith, 3.
+Charlie McDonald, 4.
+Konstantin Tsiolkovsky, 5.
+Satyendra Nath Bose, 6.
+Emmy Noether, 7.
+Lisa Cardinal, 8.
+Abdus Salam, 9.
+Paul Dirac, 10.
+Rosalind Franklin, 11.
+Kenichi Fukui, 12.
+Cyril Hinshelwood, 13.
+Gabriel García Márquez, 14.
+Léopold Senghor, 15.
+Raymond Bolomey, 16.
+Elizabeth Bloom, 17.
+Marie Laframboise, 18.
+Heather Plaskett, 19.
+Isaac Levison, 20.
+Edith Plamondon.
+Once you are logged in you will see the member name in place of Log In.
 Click on the username to Log Out.

 ## Trips